mkain112/mkain112.github.io/_posts/2025-06-20-ChessRobotFirst-hardware.md

 I've been busy applying for jobs and working on some other projects, but here's an update on the Chess Robot.
 Seems like things are getting a little busy!
 May not get to do these updates as often as I would like!

 > **Work in Progress — Assembly and Prototyping Stage**
 > This post focuses on the assembly of the first **prototype parts** for the chess robot.
->
-> The design is evolving quickly — stay tuned for end effectors.
 {: .prompt-tip}

 ## Design Goals